Looking at Our Industry with Different Eyes

-The model for the information website and for the GiftBasketNetworkINSIDER magazine is and will continue to be helping people in the gift and gift basket industry CREATE AND GROW A PROFITABLE BUSINESS.
+The model for the information website as well as the Facebook Group is and will continue to be helping people in the gift and gift basket industry CREATE AND GROW A PROFITABLE BUSINESS.
 Sure, we’ll continue to show designs and include design related articles.
-After all, pictures make a magazine easier to read and we all like pretty designs.
-But even though we’ve received some flack about it through the years, designs have never been the primary focus.

 If you look back through old issues of both of the former magazines — Rave Reviews and Gift Basket Review — you’ll find page after page of photos of gorgeous designs.
 More designs than articles.
 More design related articles than making a business profitable ones.

 But if you look at them closely, although there are exceptions, most are not ones that you would sell.
 Compare these designs with those found on the top-selling gift basket sites on the web, and you’ll discover that they look very different

 I subscribed to Gift Basket Review from the moment I first discovered it and to Rave Reviews beginning with the very first issue.
 I was even a staff writer for Rave Reviews.
 I always looked forward to receiving both of them until they were discontinued but they were both quick reads as I glanced at the photos and read the articles.

 If you’re just interested in looking at other people’s beautiful designs and trying to create something similar, there is nothing wrong with that.
 But if you interested in actually having a business and making money, that had better be your business model.